wp-plugins/star-wars-edge-of-the-empire-character-sheets/readme.txt

 2. Page: Edit Character, Shortcode: [sweecs page='edit']
 3. Page: View Character, Shortcode: [sweecs page='view']
 4. Page: Your Dice, Shortcode: [sweecs page='dice']
+5. Page: Inventory, Shortcode: [sweecs page='inv']

 Future Plans

 * Multiple Characters per user
 * Talents
 * Player Groups so a GM can access his players Characters
+* Inventory page will expand to have more details for armor and weapons
 * Add expansions
 * More as I find things to add